Employees with disabilities make significant contributions

 National Disability Employment Awareness Month (NDEAM), originally enacted by Congress in 1945, is recognized in October.

 NDEAM is intended to promote respect for people with physical and developmental disabilities, increasing awareness of the obstacles they face at the workplace.
 NDEAM strengthens CDCR/CCHCS commitment to provide opportunity and growth for individuals with disabilities.
 They are an asset to our workforce and community.

 The observance gives us an opportunity to recognize the valuable contributions employees with disabilities make in our Department.
 This year also marks the 76th Anniversary of NDEAM and the 31st anniversary of the Americans with Disabilities Act (ADA), which was signed into law in 1990.

 Historically, CDCR and CCHCS have joined with other agencies to participate in community awareness events.
 Our world has changed and many in-person events are currently on hold or suspended.
-There is no onsite event to recognize NDEAM this year, but that doesn’t mean the value and importance of our workforce with disabilities has diminished.

 For more information or questions about the CDCD/CCHCS DAC please email the Disability Advisory Committee at DAC@cdcr.ca.gov